 How many hours do we have to trek each day?
 It’s for around six hours.

 Are there frozen lakes, too?
 Again, it depends.
 If you are taking this trek in the months that are close to winter months then you will see the lakes covered in snow and are frozen.
 But in summers all the lakes have melted.

 Is this meant for solo trekkers, too?
 Yes.
 You can do this trek solo.
 It is absolutely safe and secure.
 However, if this is your first trek, then better go through some adventure travel company.

 How can I prepare myself for this trek?
 Please go through the list of activities that you will need before you start with this trek.

 Read the below-given blogs on how to prepare for a trek.

-Want to read the personal blogs on Kashmir Great Lakes Trek.
-Here are our top picks.
+Read the personal blog on Kashmir Great Lakes Trek.